core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 {: #fig-option-value title="OSCORE Option Value" artwork-align="center"}

 ### Encoding of the OSCORE Payload {#oscore-payl}

-The payload of the OSCORE message SHALL encode the ciphertext concatenated with the value of the CounterSignature0 (if present) of the COSE object.
+The payload of the OSCORE message SHALL encode the ciphertext concatenated with the value of the CounterSignature0 (if present) of the COSE_Encrypt0 object.

 ## Example: Request